|Name||:||Terry Sergeant||Office Hours|

 If you know in advance you will have to be absent on a lab day you can receive credit by doing the following:

 A primary goal of this course is for each student to become an independent problem-solver.
 Achieving this goal requires that each student practice solving problems independently.
 The ideal, therefore, is that each student should make a habit of completing every homework assignment without assistance.
 There are times, however, when you may become stuck and require assistance.
-For this reason, the standard regarding independent homework is quite loose:
+In each assignment I provide a description of resources that are allowed.
+It is the job of the student to read and comply with those guidelines.

 Accordingly, absence from more than 25 percent of class meetings and/or laboratory sessions scheduled for a course (including absences because of athletic participation) is regarded as excessive, and a grade of F may be assigned as deemed appropriate by the professor.